aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Choosing the stack.md

 ### Scaffolding

-To not spend too much time for a project set up Setting up a project from scratch can take a lot of time and may become a really daunting process.
+To not spend too much time for a project set up.
+Setting up a project from scratch can take a lot of time and may become a really daunting process.
 So a reasonable scaffolding may help us a lot because we get a working environment with all the libraries connected with just one command.

 ### Routing